-Class ID: 38130828 (Gr.2) Class Enrollment Key: BYM3202GR2
+Class ID: 42826329 (Gr.2) Class Enrollment Key: BYM3202GR2

-- Upload your reports to the Turnitin system by 23:59 on Wednesday of the next week at the latest!! - It is sufficient for one person from each group to register and upload your final report in the system.
+- Upload your reports to the Turnitin system by 23:59 on Sunday of the next week at the latest!! - It is sufficient for one person from each group to register and upload your final report in the system.
 Write ING/Group Number on the 'Your First Name' tab to show that you are an English group.
-On the 'Your Last Name' tab, write your Experiment Name. - Please do not write your own name and surname!! - For reports which you are uploaded to Turnitin with a similarity rate of over 30 percent, please contact the laboratory coordinator.
-Points will be deducted from late submitted or uploaded reports to Turnitin system from total grade. - If the plagiarism score is between 20-30%, 75 points will be given to the plagiarism part of the table. - If the plagiarism score is below 20%, 100 points will be given to the plagiarism section of the table. - Upload your reports to the Turnitin system without removing the cover pages from your reports. - Please deliver the original versions of the reports to the laboratory coordinator via e-mail, and the hard copies of the reports must be hand delivered to the relevant teaching assistants on Thursday of the next week at the latest. - If the reports submitted late, each day 10 points will be deducted from reports. - Laboratory, starts at 09:30, and 15 minutes late arrivals after this time are not accepted to the laboratory and cannot attend the experiment on that day. - Responsible teaching staff will evaluate the students about experimental study and theory of the experiment.
+On the 'Your Last Name' tab, write your Experiment Name. - Please do not write your own name and surname!! - In the Turnitin plagiarism rate section of the report evaluation form; - Students with a plagiarism rate of over 40% will receive 0 points. - Students whose plagiarism rate is between 30-40% will receive 50 points. - Students whose plagiarism rate is between 20-30% will receive 75 points. - Students whose plagiarism rate is below 20% will receive 100 points.

+There is no right to revise the Turnitin report.

+- Upload your reports to the Turnitin system without removing the cover pages from your reports. - Please deliver the original versions of the reports to the laboratory coordinator via e-mail, and the hard copies of the reports must be hand delivered to the relevant teaching assistants on Monday of the next week at the latest. - If the reports are submitted late, each day 10 points will be deducted from reports. - Late arrivals after 15 minutes are not accepted to the laboratory and cannot attend the experiment on that day.
+A student who will not attend the experiment due to valid reasons has to inform the laboratory coordinator via e-mail. - Responsible teaching staff will evaluate the students about experimental study and theory of the experiment.
 At least, one of the pre-experiment questions will be involved in the quiz.
-Students who are determined as not ready for the experiment will not be allowed to do experiment. - Final report prepared by each group must be delivered to responsible research assistant following laboratory day.
-Every student will be examined about the content of his/her report by responsible research assistant. - All reports, worksheets and projects must be prepared in English.
+Students who are determined as not ready for the experiment will not be allowed to participate in the experiment. - Final report prepared by each group must be delivered to the responsible research assistant following laboratory day.
+Every student will be examined about the content of his/her report by responsible research assistant. - All reports, worksheets and projects must be prepared in English. - Each student will have 1 make-up right, and students who fail from the 2nd experiment they are not allowed to get into another make-up experiment, and you will fail from this course.